 Popular Related Article: Greatest Female Rock Stars of All Time

 |Band Wikipedia||Learn More About Kittie Here|

-Heavy metal band Kittie formed out of Ontario, Canada when Mercedes Lander and Fallon Bowman met in their high school gym class.
-Landers sister Morgan joined as the duo’s vocalist after a few weeks of the two jamming together, and Tanya Candler completed the band later as their bassist.
+Heavy metal band Kittie formed out of Ontario, Canada, when Mercedes Lander and Fallon Bowman met in their high school gym class.
+Lander’s sister Morgan joined as the duo’s vocalist after a few weeks of the two jamming together, and Tanya Candler completed the band later as their bassist.

-The band began making demos and playing live shows in 1998 and were signed to Artemis Records the following year.
+The band began making demos and playing live shows in 1998 and was signed to Artemis Records the following year.
 Kittie released their debut studio album, Spit, in 2000 and went on tour with Slipknot.
 The album and supporting tour received favorable reception, earning them coverage in Metal Edge magazine, where they won five awards, including Home Video of the Year and Female Performer of the Year, New Band of the Year, Most Underrated Band, and Who’s Going to be the Next Big Thing.

 The band continued their rising success until 2017 when their bassist since 2005, Trish Doan, died at the age of 31.
 Two years later, Morgan Lander expressed her concern about the band’s future, saying that “she didn’t feel right moving the band forward without Trish Doan.”

-Though Kittie is known for being a widely successful all-female band, drummer Mercedes Lander said in an interview with MTV News that she wants Kittie to be known simply as a metal band, saying “You don’t call Machine Head a ‘boy metal band,’ you call them a metal band… why should they make an exception [for us] just because of the gender?
+Though Kittie is known for being a widely successful all-female band, drummer Mercedes Lander said in an interview with MTV News that she wants Kittie to be known simply as a metal band, saying, “You don’t call Machine Head a ‘boy metal band,’ you call them a metal band… why should they make an exception [for us] just because of the gender?
 It’s almost exactly the same kind of music, except we don’t have penises.”

 |Years Active||1997 to Present|